-Director upon request to the Corporate Secretary.

-group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which

-The members of the Board shall be given independent access to
+Committee Details of the procedures Executive Section 2.2.1.8. of the Company's CG Manual requires Management to provide the Board with complete, adequate and timely information about the matters to be taken during their meetings.
+Upon reasonable request, the directors, individually or as a group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which expense must be reasonable.
+The members of the Board shall be given independent access to Management and the Corporate Secretary.
+Audit Section 2.2.1.8. of the Company's CG Manual requires Management to provide the Board with complete, adequate and timely information about the matters to be taken during their meetings.
+Upon reasonable request, the directors, individually or as a group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which expense must be reasonable.
+The members of the Board shall be given independent access to Management and the Corporate Secretary.
 The Audit Committee Charter also provides that a notice of each meeting confirming the date, time, venue, and agenda shall be given to each member of the Committee at least two (2) working days prior to the date of the meeting.
 The notice will include the agenda to be discussed during the meeting.
-Notices, minutes, agenda and supporting papers will be made available to any
+Notices, minutes, agenda and supporting papers will be made available to any Director upon request to the Corporate Secretary.
 Nomination Section 2.2.1.8. of the Company's CG Manual requires Management to provide the Board with complete, adequate and timely information about the matters to be taken during their meetings.
 Upon reasonable request, the directors, individually or as a group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which expense must be reasonable.
 The members of the Board shall be given independent access to Management and the Corporate Secretary.
 Remuneration Section 2.2.1.8. of the Company's CG Manual requires Management to provide the Board with complete, adequate and timely information about the matters to be taken during their meetings.
 Upon reasonable request, the directors, individually or as a group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which expense must be reasonable.
 The members of the Board shall be given independent access to Management and the Corporate Secretary.
 Others (specify) None